addisonschultz/loupe-kit/README.md

 ## Getting Started

 We'll be using [styled-components](https://www.styled-components.com/) to make designing and coding our components more streamlined.
 This also allows us to integrate more fully with Framer X, if we use variables from Framer inside of our code.
+This is already listed as a dependency, and will get installed when you first clone and run `yarn` in this project.

 You'll be using Framer Web to collaborate with designers in real-time, but can also open the design-system.framerfx file in Desktop Framer X to see the visual version of the component you're building.